spereira02/esp32_firmware/README.md

 The SparkFun **ICM-20948 9DoF IMU Breakout** has a coordinate frame engraved on the PCB that appears to follow the **NED (North-East-Down)** convention.

 However, when manually reading the sensor registers and verifying the axes through testing, the measured data did **not** match the expected NED orientation.
-Instead, the sensor outputs correspond to a **NWD (North-West-Down)** coordinate frame.
+Instead, the sensor outputs correspond to a **NWU (North-West-Up)** coordinate frame.

 This discrepancy became apparent during debugging when comparing physical IMU movements with the resulting axis readings.